pranavrajaram/smt-2025-submission/README.md

 - `dashboard.R`: The code used to generate our cutoff evaluation dashboard
 - `animation-app.R`: The code we used to easily animate plays to manually check our work.
 - `SMT_Data_Challenge_2025_Paper.pdf`: Our full paper explaining our project.
+- `cutoff_decision_predictions.csv`: Results of our project, around 400 plays with labeled cutoff predictions and other engineering features.